 No matter what I’m feeling, I can search for biblical verses that relate to the situation and verbally read the verses aloud until I’m consoled and comforted.
 I can call someone and pray about a situation, I can search an array of worldwide sermons from Pastors across the globe with content that is specific to my situation at any time of the day for support.

-It took me losing my mother and my comfort blanket to utilize a relationship with Jesus Christ.
+It took me losing my mother and a life of many trials to lead me to a relationship with the Lord.
 I’m not alone, my comfort blanket, my God, Lord, Savior, Protector, Counselor, Inspiration, Teacher, Provider, Help, Comforter is Abba Father and his son, Jesus Christ; and his agape love has made all the difference.

-All praises and glory to you, Great Master, Lord and Savior, Jesus Christ!
+All praises and glory to you, Father God and your Son Jesus.

 Revelation 12:11 KJV And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto death.